Measurement Errors in Semiparametric Generalized Regression Models: Simulations

 In this section, we will re-run cases 1--4 assuming now the response variable has a negative-binomial distribution or gamma distribution with $\log$ link utilized.
 There is a wide variety of methods for adjusting for measurement error in Gaussian nonparametric regression.
 Many of those methods were discussed in Hattab and Ruppert~(2021).
 To the best of our knowledge, there are no other methods to adjust for measurement error when performing nonparametric negative-binomial regression or gamma regression or any nonparametric regression for that matter when the data are not Gaussian or binary.
 In fact, our method can be applied to any (parametric and non-parametric) glm family not only those discussed in this section including important cases such as inverse-Gaussian, beta, multinomial data (ordered and unordered responses), and Tweedie distributed data.

 The results are shown in Figures~6--9.
-Similar to before, our method seems to correct for bias and dominates the naive fit regardless of the distribution family and regardless if the distribution of $x$ is correctly specified or not for most sample sizes.
-Interestingly, in case--2 at $n=2^7$ the Gaussian sampling is inferior to the deconvolution sampling even when the distribution of $x$ is normal and is superior to the deconvolution sampling in case--3 even when the distribution of $x$ is skew-normal.
+For both families, our method seems to correct for bias and dominates the naive fit regardless of the distribution family and regardless if the distribution of $x$ is correctly specified or not for most sample sizes.
+Interestingly, in case--2 at $n=2^7$ the Gaussian sampling is inferior to the deconvolution sampling even when the distribution of $x$ is normal and is superior to the deconvolution sampling in case--3 for almost all sample sizes even when the distribution of $x$ is skew-normal.
 The Gaussian sampling shows a robust behavior as one is still able to account for measurement error even when the assumed model is wrong.
 Having said that, there is an overwhelming evidence found in case--2 for use of the deconvolution sampling.

 For gamma regression, in cases 3 and 4, it seems there is a small loss in the method's performance when doubling the sample size from $n=2^{10}$ to $n=2^{11}$ for the Gaussian sampling when the distribution of $x$ is misspecified.
-This is perhaps a sign of over-fitting.
-Further investigation confirms this as $\hat \lambda$'s appeared to be too small for theses cases which were not encountered when we did not put restrictions on the distribution of $x$.
+Further investigation shows that $\hat \lambda$ appears to be too small for theses cases resulting in under smoothing, a situation we did not encounter when using deconvolution sampling .